marlenachatzigrigoriou/diagnostic_center/README.md

 3)Keep only the archives that belong to src folder (delete the other files if you want to).

 4)Open your command line and go inside the folder of our repository you downloaded.
-In the src folder of repository's folder you will see all our      classes (<name>.java) and required files (<name>.txt, manifest.mf).
+In the src folder of repository's folder you will see all our      classes (.java) and required files (.txt, manifest.mf).

 5)To create the .jar, insert the following commands on your command line: